robcog-iai/UROSBridge/Documentation/Examples.md

 UROSBridge could be used in Unreal Actors or in timers.
 To use it in actors, we need to add a smart pointer to ROSBridgeHandler first:

 ```

+// NB: Your #include "AROSActor.generated.h" must be the last include in the actor header
+#include "ROSBRidgeHandler.h"

+/// ...

 UCLASS()
 class PROJECT_API AROSActor : public AActor
 {